-Vitamin D deficiency is a major health concern these days and is a very common problem among people.
+Vitamin D deficiency is a major health concern in winter and is a very common problem among people.
 Without this essential vitamin, your bones are at risk.
-Vitamin D is synthesized upon skin exposure to the sunlight.
+Vitamin D is synthesized upon skin exposure to sunlight.

-During the winter, as you tend to want to stay warm and indoors, you must try to get your recommended intake from your diet.
+During the winter, as you tend to stay indoors and keep warm, you must try to get your recommended intake from your diet.
 There are some great sources of vitamin D that are available during winter.

-Of course, milk is probably the best source, but not all people can tolerate it.
+Of course, milk is one of the best sources, but not all people can tolerate it.
 Mushrooms are a surprisingly good option to get more vitamin D. Another great source is fatty fish such as tuna, salmon, and mackerel, which are abundant in winter.